hectorsvill/gator/README.md

-# [in progress] gator - gator is a RSS feed aggregator
+# gator - gator is a RSS feed aggregator
 ## MVP ( v 0.1.0 )
 - [x] Add RSS feeds from across the internet to be collected
 - [x] Store the collected posts in a PostgreSQL database
 - [x] Follow and unfollow RSS feeds that other users have added
-- [ ] View summaries of the aggregated posts in the terminal, with a link to the full post
+- [X] View summaries of the aggregated posts in the terminal, with a link to the full post
 - [x] integrate a Go application with a PostgreSQL database
 - [x] query and migrate a database (using sqlc and goose, two lightweight tools for typesafe SQL in Go)
-- [ ] write a long-running service that continuously fetches new posts from RSS feeds and stores them in the database
+- [X] write a long-running service that continuously fetches new posts from RSS feeds and stores them in the database
 ## MVP (v 0.2.0)
 - [ ] convert to micro service
 - [ ] implement gRPC